Kubernetes Simplifies Your Apache Kafka Deployment with Strimzi

 This article will explain how Kubernetes and Strimzi work together to simplify and enhance the management of Kafka instances within containerized environments.
 You might be familiar with all the details of Kafka, but if you need your knowledge refreshed, here’s a quick Kafka rundown.

 In the meantime, we will explore the nuances and solutions for achieving efficient Kafka deployment on Kubernetes using Strimzi.
 Get ready, grab your coffee, and take a seat because we’re about to explore in 2200+ words why Strimzi is the perfect match for running Kafka on Kubernetes.
-At the end of this blog, you will understand why to deploy, manage, and scale Kafka on Kubernetes using Strimzi, along with best practices and common pitfalls to avoid.
+At the end of this blog, you will understand why and how to deploy, manage, and scale Kafka on Kubernetes using Strimzi, along with best practices and common pitfalls to avoid.

 First things first, what exactly is Kubernetes